For the inquisitive traveler: here are some tips to improve your travel writing abilities.

 Close your eyes for a moment and imagine you are there.
 Waves crashing against a mildewed sea wall; a young couple cavorting in a dark, dilapidated alley; guitars and voices harmonizing over a syncopated drum rhythm; sunlight slanting across rotten peeling paintwork; a handsome youth in a guayabera shirt leaning against a Lada; the smell of diesel fumes and cheap aftershave; tourists with Hemingway beads; Che Guevara on a billboard, a banknote, a key-ring, a T-shirt… No one could have invented Havana.
 It’s too audacious, too contradictory, and despite 50 years of withering neglect, too beautiful.

-From Lonely Planet, Cuba
+Lonely Planet, Cuba